 The SteelSeries Aerox 3 Wireless has great click latency.
 It's a little higher than other wireless mice like the Razer DeathAdder V2 Pro, but it shouldn't be noticeable for most people.

 The SteelSeries Aerox 3 Wireless uses an optical sensor with a wide CPI range, but you can only adjust the sensitivity in increments of 100 CPI, which might disappoint those who want more precision.
 You can set the polling rate to 125Hz, 250Hz, 500Hz, or 1000Hz.
 The sensor isn't exactly at the center; it's slightly below.
 Unlike the SteelSeries Aerox 3 (2022), a upgraded but wired version of this mouse, it has a very low lift off distance.

 The SteelSeries Aerox 3 Wireless doesn't produce a lot of clicking noise and shouldn't bother those around you.

 The SteelSeries Engine 3 software has an exceptional number of features; however, it isn't the easiest to use and can be a bit daunting for less tech-savvy people.
 It lets you adjust the performance settings, customize the RGB lighting, remap buttons, and create macros.
-You can save custom lighting profiles and button assignments on the onboard memory, but not macros.
+You can save button assignments on the onboard memory, but not macros or lighting profiles.